CSE232-MSU/CSE232/labs/lab11.md

 This algorithm is relatively quick to implement and a similar speed to selection sort on random inputs.
 It's real advantage comes when inputs are almost sorted already -- it is one of the fastest algorithms for minor adjustments like that.
 Try it out!

 The fastest of the standard algorithms is called "Quick Sort".
 It works by picking an element to use as a pivot point for a partition.
 All of other values less than the pivot are placed before it and all other values are placed after it, leaving the pivot in it's correct sorted position.
-The Quicksort Algorithm is then run recursively on the values before the pivot and on the values after the pivot.
+The QuickSort Algorithm is then run recursively on the values before the pivot and on the values after the pivot.

 To begin with, we need a partition algorithm that takes a vector of values, the start position, the end position, and the pivot value.
 Everything less than the pivot is moved to the beginning of the partition, leaving everything else at the end.
 The new pivot position is then returned.